k-atusa/ASMR/README.md

 	 docker compose up -d
 	 ```

 	 The compose file pulls `d3vle0/asmr:latest`.
-On launch the entrypoint writes `/usr/share/nginx/html/env.js` and regenerates the Nginx config so `/icecast-status` and `/icecast-stream` are proxied to your Icecast host—no CORS issues, no need to rebuild.
+On launch the entrypoint writes `/usr/share/nginx/html/env.js` and regenerates the Nginx config so `/api/icecast-status` and `/api/icecast-stream` (plus the legacy `/icecast-*` paths) are proxied to your Icecast host—no CORS issues, no need to rebuild.

 3. **Use the dashboard**
 	 - Browse to http://localhost:4173.
-	 - The UI polls `/icecast-status` for metadata and plays audio from `/icecast-stream`, both proxied to `ICECAST_BASE_URL`.
+	 - The UI polls `/api/icecast-status` for metadata and plays audio from `/api/icecast-stream`, both proxied to `ICECAST_BASE_URL`.

 4. **Shutdown**